alexbrillant/vim-cheat-sheet/README.md

 ## Move horizontally

-    0   Move to beginning of line
+    0   beginning of line

-    $   Move to end of line
+    $   end of line

-    fX FX  To next or previous 'X' after cursor, in the same line (X is any character)
+    fX FX  next or previous 'X' after cursor, in the same line (X is any character)

-    tX TX  Til next or previous 'X' (similar to above, but cursor is before X)
+    tX TX  next or previous 'X' (similar to above, but cursor is before X)

-    ;   Repeat above, in same direction
+    ;   Repeat same direction

-    ,   Repeat above, in reverse direction
+    ,   Repeat reverse direction

     %   Jump to matching bracket { } [ ] ( )

 ## Move cursor

-    gg  Move to first line
+    gg  first line

-    G   Move to last line
+    G   last line

-    nG  Move to n'th line of file (n is a number; 12G moves to line 12)
+    nG  n'th line of file (n is a number; 12G moves to line 12)

-    H   Move to top of screen
+    H   top of screen

-    M   Move to middle of screen
+    M   middle of screen

-    L   Move to bottom of screen
+    L   bottom of screen

 ## Scroll

-    z.
-Scroll the line with the cursor to the center of the screen
+    z.  cursor to the center of the screen

-    zt  Scroll the line with the cursor to the top
+    zt  cursor to the top

-    zb  Scroll the line with the cursor to the bottom
+    zb  cursor to the bottom

-    Ctrl-D  Move half-page down
+    Ctrl-D  half-page down

-    Ctrl-U  Move half-page up
+    Ctrl-U  half-page up

     Ctrl-B  Page up

     Ctrl-F  Page down

-    Ctrl-O  Jump to last (older) cursor position
+    Ctrl-O  last (older) cursor position

-    Ctrl-I  Jump to next cursor position (after Ctrl-O)
+    Ctrl-I  next cursor position (after Ctrl-O)

-    Ctrl-Y  Move view pane up
+    Ctrl-Y  view pane up

-    Ctrl-E  Move view pane down
+    Ctrl-E  view pane down

 ## Avoiding escape key

-    Ctrl-c  Escape equivalent
+    Ctrl-c  escape equivalent

 ## Visual block

-    shiftj shiftJ     Join multiple lines in one line
+    shiftj shiftJ     join lines

-    Column + c<char>  Change character in column
+    Column + c<char>  change character in column

-    YVR<char>         Replace all the line with a repeated char
+    YVR<char>         replace all the line with a repeated char

 ## Cursor search

-    #            Search word under cursor
+    #            word under cursor

-    g# g*        Last occurence or first occurence of the word under the cursor
+    g# g*        last occurence or first occurence of the word under the cursor

 ## Jump to previous locations

-    ''           Last cursor position
+    ''           last cursor position

-    g; g,        Jump to previous or next edits
+    g; g,        jump to previous or next edits

 ## Default ranges

-    :s/old/new/g       Changes all old to new in the current line
+    :s/old/new/g       current line

-    :11,15s/old/new/g  Changes lines 11 to 15 inclusive
+    :11,15s/old/new/g  11 to 15 inclusive

-    :%s/old/new/g      Changes all lines
+    :%s/old/new/g      all lines

 ## Line ranges

-    .
-Current line        :.w single.txt
+    .       current line        :.w single.txt

-    $       Last line           :$s/old/new/g
+    $       last line           :$s/old/new/g

-    1       First line          :1s/old/new/g
+    1       first line          :1s/old/new/g

-    1,2     Line one to two     :1,2s/old/new/g
+    1,2     line one to two     :1,2s/old/new/g

 ## Marker ranges

-    :'a,'bd              Delete lines from mark a to mark b, inclusive
+    :'a,'bd              delete from mark a to mark b, inclusive

-    :.,'bd               Delete lines from the current line to mark b, inclusive
+    :.,'bd               delete from the current line to mark b, inclusive

-    :'a,'bw file.txt     Write lines from mark a to b to file.txt
+    :'a,'bw file.txt     write from mark a to b to file.txt

-    :'a,'bw >> file.txt  Append lines from mark a to b to file.txt
+    :'a,'bw >> file.txt  append from mark a to b to file.txt

 ## Command mode

-    :ny          Copy line number n
+    :ny          copy line number n

-    :.tn         Copy at line number n
+    :.tn         copy at line number n

-    :1,5tn+      Copy range of lines first lines after line n
+    :1,5tn+      copy range of lines first lines after line n

-    :1,5d        Delete range of lines
+    :1,5d        delete range of lines

-    :3,6m.
-Move range of lines below cursor
+    :3,6m.       move range of lines below cursor

-    :6t.
-Copy line at current line
+    :6t.         copy line at current line

-    :78,83join   Join range of lines together
+    :78,83join   join range of lines together

-    :earlier 5s  Go back in time
+    :earlier 5s  go back in time

 ## Pattern matching commands

-    n  Next matching search pattern
+    n   next matching

-    N  Previous matching search pattern
+    N   previous matching

-    *   Next whole word under cursor
+    *   next whole word under cursor

-    #   Previous whole word under cursor
+    #   previous whole word under cursor

-    g*  Next matching search (not whole word) pattern under cursor
+    g*  next matching search (not whole word) pattern under cursor

-    g#  Previous matching search (not whole word) pattern under cursor
+    g#  previous matching search (not whole word) pattern under cursor

 ## Search commands

-    :/search/d             Search and delete line found
+    :/search/d             search and delete line found

-    :/search/y             Search and yank line found
+    :/search/y             search and yank line found

-    :/search1/,/search2/d  Search and delete lines with multiple patterns
+    :/search1/,/search2/d  search and delete lines with multiple patterns

-    :%s/target/\=@0/g      Replace target with what is yanked
+    :%s/target/\=@0/g      replace target with what is yanked

-    :g/href/d              Delete all lines with pattern
+    :g/href/d              delete all lines with pattern

-    :v/pattern/d           Delete all lines that do not match a pattern.
+    :v/pattern/d           delete all lines that do not match a pattern.
 The commands shown are equivalent (v is "inverse").

-    :g/lines/z#.3          Display context (5 lines) for all occurrences of a pattern.
+    :g/lines/z#.3          display context (5 lines) for all occurrences of a pattern.

-    :g//                   List all the lines where the last search pattern is
+    :g//                   list all the lines where the last search pattern is

-    qaq:g/pattern/y A      Copy all lines matching a pattern to register 'a'.
+    qaq:g/pattern/y A      copy all lines matching a pattern to register 'a'.

-    :g/pattern/normal @q   Run a macro on matching lines (example assuming a macro recorded as 'q')
+    :g/pattern/normal @q   run a macro on matching lines (example assuming a macro recorded as 'q')

 ## Copy and paste

-    yy Y  Yank current line (say "first line").
+    yy Y  yank current line (say "first line").

-    yiw   Yank inner word (copy word under cursor, say "first")
+    yiw   yank inner word (copy word under cursor, say "first")

-    viwp  Select "second", then replace it with "first"
+    viwp  select "second", then replace it with "first"

-    Vp    Select "second line", then replace it with "first line".
+    Vp    select "second line", then replace it with "first line".

 ## Cut and paste without moving

-    m{char}   Create a marker for a letter
+    m{char}   create a marker for a letter

-    '{char}   Jump to the created marker for a letter
+    '{char}   jump to the created marker for a letter

-    d'{char}  Cut lines from the following location to the mark
+    d'{char}  cut lines from the following location to the mark

-    y'{char}  Yank lines from the following location to the mark
+    y'{char}  yank lines from the following location to the mark

 ## Delete, copy and paste in register

-    "1p "2p "3p  Paste the n line deleted
+    "1p "2p "3p   paste the n line deleted

-    "add          Delete it to register a
+    "add          delete it to register a

-    "Add          Delete it to the same register
+    "Add          delete it to the same register

-    "Ad           Delete the entire range and append it to the same register
+    "Ad           delete the entire range and append it to the same register

-    "ap "aP       Paste the line from register a before of after the cursor
+    "ap "aP       paste the line from register a before of after the cursor

-    "+p (or "*p)  Pastes the contents of the clipboard
+    "+p (or "*p)  pastes the contents of the clipboard

 ## Moving lines

-    :.m 12    Move current line to after line 12
+    :.m 12    move current line to after line 12

-    :5,7m 21  Move lines 5, 6 and 7 to after line 21
+    :5,7m 21  move lines 5, 6 and 7 to after line 21

-    :m 'a     Move current line to after line with mark a
+    :m 'a     move current line to after line with mark a

-    :m 'a-1   Move current line to before line with mark a
+    :m 'a-1   move current line to before line with mark a

 ## Macros
-    qd      Start recording to register d
+    qd      start recording to register d

-    ...
-Your complex series of commands
+    ...     your complex series of commands

-    q       Stop recording
+    q       stop recording

-    qA...q  Append to a macro in register A
+    qA...q  append to a macro in register A

-    @d      Execute your macro
+    @d      execute your macro

-    @@      Execute your macro again
+    @@      execute your macro again

 ## View registers

-    :reg    View all registers
+    :reg    view all registers

-    :reg a  View only what you have recorded into register a
+    :reg a  view only what you have recorded into register a

-    qqq     Empties register q
+    qqq     empties register q

 ## Recursive macros